insight-platform/Savant/docs/source/savant_101/29_pipeline.rst

 Frame Processing Workflow
 -------------------------

 Savant's pipeline is linear.
 It doesn't support tree-like conditional processing.
 Every frame goes from the beginning of the pipeline to the end of the pipeline.
-However, it doesn't mean that every pipeline block handles every object.
+However, it doesn't mean that every pipeline unit handles every object.

 To get an idea of how the frame is processed, let us take a look at the following **pseudocode**, which corresponds to the Savant's logic of operation: